Opentrons/opentrons/api/docs/v2/new_examples.rst

                 for i in range(8):
                     p300.distribute(200, reservoir.wells()[i], plate.rows()[i])

-Notice here how `Python's range class <https://docs.python.org/3/library/stdtypes.html#range>`_ (e.g., ``range(8)``) determines how many times the code loops.
+Notice here how Python's :py:class:`range` class (e.g., ``range(8)``) determines how many times the code loops.
 Also, in Python, a range of numbers is *exclusive* of the end value and counting starts at 0, not 1.
 For the Corning 96-well plate used here, this means well A1=0, B1=1, C1=2, and so on to the last well in the row, which is H1=7.

 Multiple Air Gaps
 =================